learn-academy-2023-india/unit-3-assessment/README.md

 ### Interview Practice Questions

-1. What are two (3) syntax difference between HTML and JSX?
+1. What are three (3) syntax difference between HTML and JSX?

 2. What is yarn?
 What file(s) are modified when you run the command yarn in your terminal?